Jurisprudence Module

 For Applicants

-As part of the registration process, applicants who are assessed to complete the Alberta Practical Nurse Jurisprudence module will have access to the module through their MyCLPNA account.
+As part of the registration process, applicants who are assessed to complete the Alberta Practical Nurse Jurisprudence module will have access to the module through their MyCLHA account.
 Follow the below instructions:

-1. Click on MyCLPNA (also on the top right corner of this screen).
+1. Click on MyCLHA (also on the top right corner of this screen).

 2. Type in your email address and password.